revolist/revogrid-docs/blog/react-gantt-chart-component-build-vs-buy.md

 ### Does RevoGrid Gantt work in React?

 Yes.
-RevoGrid Gantt can be used in React through the RevoGrid React wrapper with the Enterprise `GanttPlugin`.
+RevoGrid Gantt can be used in React through the RevoGrid React wrapper with the Pro Advanced `GanttPlugin`.
 It also follows the broader RevoGrid architecture, which supports React, Vue, Angular, Svelte, TypeScript, and plain JavaScript usage through the same grid foundation.

 ### Can I export data from RevoGrid Gantt?